httptoolkit/httptoolkit-website/src/posts/how-to-debug-anything.md

 * Once you have a clear race condition, you can remove and shrink the parallel operations until you can find what's racing.
 * Once you have specific inputs that cause a failure, you can reproduce the issue and investigate why.

-You don't just have to search your code for the cause.
-Sometimes you can search within your set of servers or users, to find the specific machine that's doing the wrong thing, which can provide clues.
-It can also be useful to narrow down the problem in time, to find the moment this behaviour changed (if you're confident it worked in the past) so you can see which parts of the system were changed at a similar time, and investigate those more closely.
+You don't just have to search the code for the cause!

+Sometimes you can search within your set of servers or users, to narrow down where the bug appears to a specific machine that's doing the wrong thing, which can provide a wealth of clues.

+Sometimes it can also be useful to narrow down the problem in time, to find the moment this behaviour changed (if you're confident it worked in the past) so you can see which parts of the system were changed at a similar time, and investigate those more closely.

 > Isolate as many variables as you can and test each one by itself until you figure out the issue - [Stacy Caprio](https://stacycaprio.com/) from [Accelerated Growth Marketing](http://acceleratedgrowthmarketing.com/)